West Virginia Psychology Licensure Requirements

 » How do I become a psychologist in West Virginia?

-» Do I need a doctoral degree to practice psychology in West Virginia?
+» How do I renew my psychology license in West Virginia?

-3 Steps to Become a Psychologist in West Virginia
+Three Steps to Becoming a Psychologist in West Virginia

-2. Obtain a EdD, PhD, or PsyD in Psychology.
+2. Earn a PsyD, PhD, or EdD in psychology.

 West Virginia Psychologist Licensing Process